Presentation vs. Price: What Actually Stops a Home from Selling?

 They compare listings side by side — quickly.

-• Which one looks easier to live in?
+• Which one looks easier to understand and live in?

-• Which one feels more updated or cared for?
+• Which one feels more intentional or updated?

 If two homes are priced similarly, presentation often determines which one feels “worth it.”

-A home may struggle to sell if the presentation:
+A home may struggle to sell when its presentation:

 • doesn’t photograph clearly